 Symmetric key algorithms use the same key for encryption and decryption.
 Examples include 3DES and AES.
 3DES, which consists of three sequential Data Encryption Standard (DES) encryption-decryptions, is a legacy algorithm.
 This designation means 3DES provides a marginal but acceptable security level, but its keys should be renewed relatively often.
 Because of its small key size, DES is no longer secure and should be avoided.
-RC4 is also a legacy algorithm.
+RC4 should be avoided as well.

 AES with 128-bit keys provides adequate protection for sensitive information.
 AES with 256-bit keys is required to protect classified information of higher importance.